Exploring the Nurse's Role in Oncology Care

 Nurse navigators are the primary nursing contact for patients at Dana-Farber.
 They're a North Star that orients patients through the constellation of providers, appointments, services, and symptoms.
 They're usually the first person to welcome a new patient and the first person whom patients contact with any and all questions that arise.

 "One of the exciting parts of being a nurse navigator is that we do so many things to support the patients and the care team however they need, so we need to have a wide variety of skills," says Claudia Howe, BSN, RN, oncology nurse navigator in gynecologic oncology.

+On a typical day, Howe might review a new patient's medical history to ensure their chart is well detailed for their first provider visit.
+She might suggest interventions for patients with treatment-related side effects, such as constipation or nausea.
 She might check with a patient to ensure that they know how to take a new medication properly.
 Or assist in arranging home care, hospice care, and COVID-19 testing.
 And she might consult with the patient's care team to determine whether something can be treated at home or requires a visit to Dana-Farber.